-The following diagram shows the data transfer method used to move data between the PLC processor, the MVI71-N2 module, and the N2 network.
+The following illustration shows the data transfer method used to move data between the CompactLogix or MicroLogix processor, the MVI69-N2 module, and the Johnson Controls N2 network.

-All data transferred between the module and the processor over the backplane is through the BTR and BTW blocks.
-Ladder logic must be written in the PLC processor to interface the block data with user data files.
+As shown in the diagram, all data transferred between the module and the processor over the backplane is through the input and output images.
+Ladder logic must be written in the CompactLogix or MicroLogix processor to interface the input and output image data with data defined in the controller tags.
 All data used by the module is stored in its internal database.
-The following illustration shows the layout of the database: